< Back

 Tracking, learning, collaboration and continuous improvement

 IMEO continues to monitor the location of the emission event even after mitigation efforts ended.
-Data is posted on Eye on Methane 30 days post detection.
+Data is posted on Eye on Methane 30 days after detection.
+If a notification was issued and feedback on the plume notification was received from either the operator or the government, the data is posted 30 days after the date of notification.
 IMEO continuously collaborates across its network of experts to draw lessons from these notified events that can be applied to improve MARS and methane mitigation action.

 Power of shared knowledge